 Unrefined coconut oil is what comes directly from the oil of organic coconuts.
-It does not go through a bleaching process and therefore colorless in it’s liquid state.
+It does not go through a bleaching process and therefore colorless in its liquid state.
 Similar to ACV, coconut oil also has antibacterial properties.

 Essential Oils –

-Self explanatory of the type of oils used to create the aroma of each of the deodorants.
+Self-explanatory of the type of oils used to create the aroma of each of the deodorants.

 The combination of each of the ingredients creates a blend of goodness that activates “antibacterial properties that eliminate stinky bacteria under your arms”.
 Personally, I also eliminate the growth of hair that I found was not conducive to the process of detoxing and becoming acclimated to using a product without all the aluminum and toxins that have been found in commercial deodorants.
-I was self conscious for a few weeks, constantly checking myself mid-day.
-Once I became confident in using the deodorant, the daily checks only happened on days were the humidity was on extra high.
+I was self-conscious for a few weeks, constantly checking myself mid-day.
+Once I became confident in using the deodorant, the daily checks only happened on days where the humidity was on extra high.
 I continue to carry my fragrance of choice for the day, in my purse as a just in case.
 When the glass bottles are not in my purse, they are stored in my refrigerator.
 The coolness of the spray during the morning routine is quite refreshing.
 Especially if you have a recently shaven armpit – wow!